weatry/pattern/README.md

 It's a shipping system.
 It has a service to determine whether it is suitable for sailing based on the weather condition.
 It's a very simple example to illustrate refactor and feature envy, information expert in GRASP.

+## octree

+Scenario tree is used to render 3D scenes.
+It usually has 8 sub-tree, and it is a complex data structure to operate.
+How to change the node in the tree?